 IoT Sensor Data Ingestion & Time-Series Synchronization

 Reliable pharmaceutical cold chain operations depend on continuous, unbroken telemetry from distributed environmental sensors.
-When temperature, humidity, and door-state telemetry arrives at the ingestion boundary, it must be captured, validated, aligned, and persisted without introducing latency, data loss, or regulatory gaps.
-This section maps the complete operational lifecycle: architecture, ingestion, synchronization, optimization, and audit readiness, for engineers targeting FDA 21 CFR Part 11 and EMA GDP compliance.
+When temperature, humidity, and door-state readings arrive at the ingestion boundary, they must be captured, validated, time-aligned, and persisted without introducing latency, silent data loss, or regulatory gaps.
+This section maps the complete operational lifecycle — architecture, ingestion, synchronization, reliability, and audit readiness — for engineers building telemetry platforms that must stand up as legally defensible evidence under FDA 21 CFR Part 11 and EU GDP Annex 11.

-The pipeline below demonstrates async consumption, Pydantic v2 validation, and size- and time-bounded batch flushing.
+The pipeline below demonstrates async consumption, Pydantic v2 validation, clock-drift correction against a trusted gateway time, SHA-256 audit-chain construction, and size- and time-bounded batch flushing.
 The mode="json" argument to model_dump coerces datetime to ISO-8601 so json.dumps does not raise a TypeError on datetime objects:

 python